Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential convergence: the prequantization case

 Furthermore by the adaptedness of $J$ and by the definition of the associated $J_0$, we also have $(J - J_0)|_{Q} \equiv 0$ and so

 It is manifest that the second term above also carries similar estimate.
 Combining them, we have established that the right hand side is bounded by $C|e|$ from above.
-Then the required exponential inequality follows from the exponential decay estimate of $e$ established in Proposition \ref{prop:expdecayvertical}. \end{proof}
+Then the required exponential inequality follows from that of $e$ established in Proposition \ref{prop:expdecayvertical}. \end{proof}